Abloom is a Norwegian advocacy NGO raising awareness about and creating meaningful and empowering activities for:

-We now run a year round organization and a pop up festival for children called Mini Abloom.
-We help refugees and asylum seekers, we operate a daily free consultancy service for those who need it.
+We now run a year-round organization and a pop up festival for children called Mini Abloom.
+We help refugees and asylum seekers, we run a daily free consultancy service for those who need it.
 We participate in all kinds of platforms, political environments, lobby meetings, and the list is long.
 However, we are just getting started!

 Abloom Film Festival

-This festival brings together Norwegian and international films and guests to discuss important issues related to disability.
-Abloom Film Festival is the organization's main yearly event.
-We screen movies from all over the world, and the main aim of the festival is to promote movies of amazing quality about disability, empowerment, role models, community and other essential topics.
-We also have an opening conference with high ranking cultural celebrities and politicians.
+This festival brings together Norwegian and international guests to discuss important issues related to disability.
+Abloom Film Festival is the organization's yearly main event.
+We screen movies from all over the world, and the main aim of the festival is to promote movies of great quality about disability, empowerment, role models, community and other essential topics.
+We also have a conference with high ranking cultural celebrities and politicians.
 Debates, entertainment, voluntary work (refugees and disabled basically run the festival!), movies and networking - that's Abloom film festival!